|Mogul emperor Akbar dkfindout.com|

 Akbar’s Church from 1772 with additions in 1835 Agra timesofindia.indiatimes.com

-Standing close to Akbar's church, a new church was built in 1848 to manage the growing congregation during church services.
+Standing close to this historical and small Akbar's church, a new church was built in 1848 to manage the growing congregation during church services.
 The space was not adequate enough to handle a huge gathering.
 Further, the christian community also had begun to grow slowly.
-The large new church complex with imposing building to meet the additional crowds is called the Cathedral of Immaculate Conception.
+The large new church complex with imposing building to meet the additional crowds is called the Cathedral of Immaculate Conception (also known as St. peter Church).
 It is very much similar to Akbar's church except the altar.
 The new church has baroque exterior in the front that makes it look majestic.
 In Wazirpura, the Roman Catholic Complex is a huge colonial site with imposing baroque Cathedral of the Immaculate Conception,

 The Akbar's church is a legacy of Mogul as well as British era and their roller coaster rule over the Indian subcontinent.